This post may contain affiliate links, view our disclosure policy.

 Easy Breadsticks – These require yeast but they are basically fail-proof just like these one hour rolls are.
 They are buttery, twisty, soft, and just perfect.

 Cornbread Drop Biscuits – Just like cornbread but in an easy drop biscuit.

 One Hour Rolls

 - 1 tablespoon active dry yeast

 - 1½ cups hot water see notes below

 - 1 teaspoon table salt

 - Add softened butter, salt, and 3 cups of flour.
-Mix on medium low speed, using the dough hook, until combined.
+Mix on medium-low speed, using the dough hook, until combined.
 Add additional flour, 1/4 cup at a time, until dough pulls away from the sides of the bowl.
-The dough should still be slightly sticky.
-Be sure to not add too much flour.
+The dough should still be slightly sticky and soft.
+Be sure to not add too much flour!

-- Knead for 5 minutes (I just used the dough hook to knead it in the stand mixer bowl) until smooth.
+- Knead for 5 minutes with the dough hook on low-medium speed.
+It should look smooth.
 Cover with a towel and let rise for 20 minutes.

 - Gently punch down the dough and divide into 20 pieces (each piece will be a bit larger than a golf ball).
 Roll each piece into a ball and place into the prepared baking dish.

-- Brush rolls with melted butter (I save some of this to brush on the rolls after they cook) and sprinkle with sea salt.
-Let rise for 15 minutes.
+- Brush rolls with the melted butter (I save some of this to brush on the rolls after they cook) and sprinkle with some sea salt if wanted.
+Let rise, uncovered, for 15 minutes.

-- While rolls are rising heat oven to 400 degrees.
+- While rolls are rising heat oven to 400°.

 - Cook rolls for 15-18 minutes or until tops are golden brown.
 Serve warm!

 Old picture from before the post was updated in October 2021 with new pictures.
 Recipe is the same.